Piotr Plawner is one of the most creative and talented violinists of our time.

 In addition to his solo career, Piotr Plawner regularly appears in duo-evenings with the renowned pianist Bruno Canino and several chamber music ensembles.
 Together with his wife, the cellist Isabella Klim, he performs as part of a duo, a piano-trio and the newly formed Plawner String Quartett.
 Also, Piotr Plawner has been the primarius of the world-famous quintett „Salonisti“ since 2006.
 As part of this formation he has presented several projects, one of the most recent being “Music from Theresienstadt”.

-In 2015, Piotr Plawner was awarded the “Gloria Artis” medal by the Polish Minister of Culture for his outstanding contribution to polish culture.
+In 2015 and 2021, Piotr Plawner was awarded the “Gloria Artis” medal (brown and silver) by the Polish Minister of Culture for his outstanding contribution to polish culture.

 In March 2020 he has been awarded the highest polish music prize “Fryderyk” for his newest recording of violin concertos by Emil Mlynarski together with Arthur Rubinstein Philharmonic Orchestra and Pawel Przytocki.

-From the season 2020/21 he will be a musical director of the Silesian Chamber Orchestra in Katowice.
-A close cooperation with Chamber Orchestra Capella Bydgostiensis is also planned
+From the season 2020/21 he is a musical director of the Silesian Chamber Orchestra in Katowice.
+From the season 2022/23 he is working as musical director with Chamber Orchestra Capella Bydgostiensis as well.

 Piotr Plawner qualified as a professor at the Conservatory of Music in Katowice and currently teaches at the Witold Lutoslawski Consevatory of Music in Cracow.